Discover Sonlight's Literature-Based Homeschool Curriculum

 2. Let your Instructor's Guide show you what to do.

-Your curriculum is far more than a stack of books.
+Your literature-based homeschool curriculum is far more than a stack of books.
 It wouldn't be Sonlight without our award-winning Instructor's Guide.
 Your easy-to-use Instructor's Guide weaves your books and materials into a cohesive, full-year curriculum.
 You'll be equipped to teach and instruct, and to pass on your family's values and Christian faith to your children.

 With flexible weekly and daily schedules, discussion questions, teaching tips, hands-on activities and experiments, and insightful notes to prompt deeper discussion, you simply open up your Instructor's Guide and teach with confidence each day.